Sustainable outdoor activities start with WhoSki.com.

 Globally, most used textiles end up in landfill.
 Such poor waste management leads to a loss of the value in the material and takes up landfill space, which costs money and is scarce in many countries.The Ellen Macarthur Foundation

 The fashion industry is in the spotlight due to the wasteful nature of current practices.
 Brands are increasingly aware of the need to adopt a more sustainable approach.

 The circular economy

-That’s why more and more fashion companies are starting to encourage customers to pass on clothing they no longer want or need: promoting re-use and recycling via what has become known as the circular economy.
+That’s why fashion companies are increasingly starting to encourage customers to pass on clothing they no longer want or need: promoting re-use and recycling via what has become known as the circular economy.

 As a consumer, it means clearing out your wardrobe and passing on the items that you’re finished with.
 They’re no longer of use to you, but may be exactly what someone else is looking for.

-For wintersports clothing, that’s where WhoSki.com comes in.
+For outdoor and wintersports clothing and equipment, that’s where WhoSki.com comes in.
 Be part of the sustainable fashion revolution.
 Ski in style.
+Hit the trails with a clear conscience.
 Save money (and the planet).
 Join the circular economy. #PassItOn